simon-hall-970/WebAudioExploration/README.md

 #### 4. Add scheduling for multiple tracks
 Need a play button at the global level to incorporate scheduling playback across multiple tracks with different note patterns and different samples.
--Create component at master level with a button to play and pause the audio context.
+- Create component at master level with a button to play and pause the audio context.
--Move scheduling engine to PlayPause component.
+- Move scheduling engine to PlayPause component.

+#### 5. Add sample loading menu
+- Create a menu for each track to load a sample from a list of options.

-#### 5. Add volume controls
+#### 6. Add volume controls
 - Overall volume control at project level
 - Channel volume control at track level - for mixing
 - Sample volume control for each beat to create dynamic variation, control accents, play ghost notes, etc.